openjdk/jdk/doc/testing.md

 ### SCTP Tests

 The SCTP tests require the SCTP runtime library, which is often not installed by default in popular Linux distributions.
-Without this library,the SCTP tests will be skipped.
+Without this library, the SCTP tests will be skipped.
 If you want to enable the SCTP tests, you should install the SCTP library before running the tests.